 - 1 medium lime – freshly squeezed

-- cotija cheese, chopped cilantro, chopped tomatoes – for serving
+- cotija cheese, chopped cilantro – for serving

 - Grill the shrimp.
 Combine seasonings – cumin, onion powder, salt, and pepper – and sprinkle over the shrimp.
 Heat a cast iron skillet to medium-high heat.
 Add olive oil and then the shrimp.
 (You may need to do this in batches.)
 Cook the shrimp until they turn pink, and flip to cook the other side.
 This should only take a few minutes.
 Set the shrimp on a clean plate.